benbaptist/minecraft-wrapper/README.md

 This will remain online as an archived repository only.

+An extremely huge thank-you to @suresttexas00 for maintaining the Wrapper.py project for so long!
+Wrapper would've been dead in the road long ago if it weren't for you.

 # Overview #
 -------------------------------------------
 Wrapper.py is an easy to use Minecraft server wrapper for adding extra functionality into the server without modifying